jpalmer98/Ganymede_Shared_Repo/README.md

 The chain inititates a collaborative refinement session, using the prompt files in `ResearchDiscovery/`:

 1. `WorkflowDiscovery.md` - Output: Current State Workflow & Future State Workflow
-3. `EnhancementsDiscovery.md` - Output: Edge Cases & Enhancements
+3. `EdgeCasesDiscovery.md` - Output: Edge Cases
-4. `TechnicalDiscovery.md` - Output: Data Sources, Data Elemenets, & Technical Logic
+4. `DataDiscovery.md` - Output: Data Sources & Data Elemenets

 For each step:
 - Copilot will ingest the artifacts and prompts.
 - Copilot will ask the user to select a category to proceed.
-- Copilot will produce tables with information pulled from artifacts.
+- Copilot will produce tables or lists with information pulled from artifacts.
 Each row will include a citation for tracking.
-Each row will include a Question.
-- Copilot will pull the questions into a numbered list.
+- Copilot will pull the questions and/or definitions into a numbered list.
-- The user can accept, refine, or reject questions, by number, and Copilot will update the list.
+- The user can accept, refine, or reject questions/definitions, by number, and Copilot will update the list.
-- When the user approves a list of questions, they are added to the `Questions.md` file
+- When the user approves a list of questions/definitions, they are added to the `Questions.md` file or `Definitions.md` file, respectively.